-We Transfer: to grow the core, less is more
+To grow the core, less is more: We Transfer

-We Transfer’s co-founder and President Damian Bradfield explained in a recent Times article (1) how he and his team have built a successful brand by focusing on being brilliant at ONE thing.
-The file-transfer service company has grown to have 44 million users sending 1 billion files a month.
+In a recent grow the core workshop, I used We Transfer as a great example of how to grow the core.
+Co-founder and President Damian Bradfield explained in a recent Times article (1) how he and his team built a successful brand by focusing on being brilliant at ONE thing.
+The file-transfer service company now has 44 million users sending 1 billion files a month.
 And unlike many other tech firms that have eye-popping valuations and non-existent profits, it actually makes money.

 1. To grow the core, less can be more